Quick overview:

 Summary

-An employee has the right to immediate notice if the employer fails to pay wages on time or if health reasons make it impossible to continue working.
+An employee has the right to immediate dismissal if the employer fails to pay wages on time or if health reasons make it impossible to continue working.
 In the event of non-payment of wages, the employer must be given 15 days to resolve the situation after the due date.
 Termination for health reasons may be given on the basis of a medical report if the employer does not offer suitable alternative work within 15 days.
 Immediate notice must be in writing and must state the specific reason for giving it.